Cable FAQs

 While having very low capacitance, our experiments with Teflon insulation yielded comments from our listening panel which included words like: “sanitized”, “threadbare”, “uninvolving”, and “it sounds like hi-fi instead of music”.
 One individual commented that the presentation reminded them of an over-damped listening room.

-We had similar observations about the use of Teflon during development of the NiWatt amplifier, and we eliminated it from our design during early prototyping stages.
+We had similar observations about the use of Teflon during development of the NiWatt amplifier, and we eliminated both Teflon jacketed wire as well as capacitors from our design during early prototyping stages.

 Teflon Frying Pan